-Though their vineyard spans 34 acres, Honah Lee’s quaint tasting room is small enough that you might miss it.
-Don’t be fooled by the unimposing size, though, they share space with BerryWood Crafters, allowing customers to pick up baked goods, sauces, and even jewelry with the wine.
-Honah Lee bottles their own wine along with that of five other vineyards: Gabriele Rausse, Michael Shaps, Well Hung Vineyard, Narmada, and BlueStone Vineyard.
+Honah Lee’s quaint tasting room shares space with BerryWood Crafters, so you can pick up baked goods, sauces and even jewelry with the wine.
+Honah Lee bottles their own wine along with that of various other vineyards.

-Their recommended winter white is the Honah Lee 2015 Petit Manseng.
+Their recommended winter white is the Honah Lee Petit Manseng.
 It’s oaked, giving it a warm body, with a lingering candy-like flavor.
-The taste has many layers, just like the outfit you might wear to a vineyard in February.
-For a winter red, try Honah Lee’s Meritage, a go-to for wine lovers of all kinds.
-The Meritage is peppery and has a robust finish—perfect for a blustery day.
-It pairs well with almost anything!
+The taste has many layers, just like the outfit you might wear to a vineyard in wintertime.
+For a winter red, try Honah Lee’s Captain.
+It’s dark red and peppery with notes of tobacco and wild berries – perfect for a blustery day – and it pairs well with almost anything.

-Earning a special spot for producing the only Grenache (2010) in Virginia (and promptly selling out), Reynard Florence is a gorgeous, efficient, and friendly vineyard.
+Earning a special spot for producing the only Grenache (2010) in Virginia (and promptly sold out), Reynard Florence is a gorgeous, efficient and friendly vineyard.
 Roe and Dee, the vineyard’s founders, plotted the land thoughtfully.
 They value quality over quantity, so they train their vines to curve for maximum sunlight and, consequently, sugary grapes.

-And of course, no visit to Orange County would be complete without a stop at Barboursville Vineyard, a gorgeous 18th century estate that offers a generous tasting of 20 wines for a mere $7.
-If you’re in the mood for fine dining, visit the on-site Palladio Restaurant where sommelier Alessandro will be happy to help match the seasonal dishes with the best wines Barboursville has to offer.
-Foodies can celebrate winter’s most romantic holiday with Palladio’s five-course Valentine’s feast, featuring a wine pairing at each round.
-If you’d rather just take a bottle of wine to go, you can always count on the famous Octagon blend, a red wine with a highly distinctive character.
+No visit to Orange County would be complete without a stop at Barboursville Vineyards, a gorgeous 18th-century estate that offers a tasting of 17 wines for a mere $10, including a variety of excellent winter wines.
+If you’re in the mood for fine dining, visit the on-site Palladio Restaurant where the sommelier will be happy to help match the seasonal dishes with the best wines Barboursville has to offer.
+If you’d rather just take a bottle of wine to go, you can always count on their famous Octagon blend, a red wine with a highly distinctive character.

-So let it be known: winery hopping is just as enjoyable in the winter as it is in any other season.
-Don’t let the cold keep you out of Orange County’s vineyards!
+So be sure to experience the unique charms of winery hopping in the winter.
+Don’t let the cold keep you out of Orange County’s fabulous vineyards!